Constitution and purpose

 n. to consider other topics, as defined by the Board.

-The Secretary shall circulate the agenda, the notice calling the meeting, and the minutes of each meeting of the Committee to all members of the Board and any such other attendees as the Chairman of the Audit Committee shall direct.
-The Chairman shall report on the Committee’s activities to the next meeting of the Board.
+a) The Secretary shall circulate the agenda, the notice calling the meeting, and the minutes of each meeting of the Committee to all members of the Board and any such other attendees as the Chairman of the Audit Committee shall direct.
+The Chairman shall provide a verbal update on discussions and decisions made to the next Board meeting following each Committee meeting.